Sjd-Hz/Unilateral-protection-scheme/README.md

-# Unilateral-protection-scheme
+# Codes of the paper: "Unilateral protection scheme for N -qubit GHZ states against decoherence: a resource-efficient approach"
-Codes of the paper: "Unilateral protection scheme for N -qubit GHZ states against decoherence: a resource-efficient approach" Matlab and Qiskit codes for regenerating the results of the paper: "Unilateral protection scheme for N -qubit GHZ states against decoherence: a resource-efficient approach"
+Matlab and Qiskit codes for regenerating the results of the paper: "Unilateral protection scheme for N -qubit GHZ states against decoherence: a resource-efficient approach"